 Protecting wildlife, and, where necessary, actively reintroducing missing species is a crucial complement to parklands conservation.
 Tompkins Conservation is a global leader in rewilding efforts that seek to reassemble beautiful, vibrant ecosystems.
-Since 2005 our team has worked to monitor and protect iconic species in Chilean Patagonia including the huemul, puma, Darwin’s rhea, Andean cóndor, vizcacha, Geoffroy's cat, and pampas cat.
+We launched our rewilding program in Chile in 2005.
+Rewilding Chile continues this work, rewilding, monitoring, and protecting iconic species in Chilean Patagonia including the huemul, puma, Darwin’s rhea, Andean cóndor, vizcacha, Geoffroy's cat, and pampas cat.

 As top predators, pumas (Puma concolor) are vitally important to ecosystem health, and like top predators elsewhere, these big cats have been persecuted throughout Patagonia by ranchers who considered them a threat to livestock.
 Since 2008 our team has been tracking and monitoring pumas with satellite collars to understand their habitat selection, movements, and predation patterns.
 That research has shown that a protected and growing population of pumas is not negatively affecting the imperiled population of huemul deer in Patagonia National Park.
 We have developed and introduced livestock management strategies to prevent predator and livestock conflicts, including the use of guard dogs, and are generating information about puma behavior within the context of growing tourist visitation.